Computer-Vision-Team-Amsterdam/YOLO-model-development-kit/README.md

 ## Usage

 Modify the `config.yml` to your needs and run the required pipelines.
+For example:

 ```bash
 # Create AzureML environment